remexre/remexre.github.io/content/blog/everyday-database.md

 **NOTE**: I haven't taken a class on databases or really read anything but the Wikipedia page on the CAP theorem, so I probably say a *lot* of stupid things here.

-SQL, First Class Tables, Sets, Less Wierdness, Easier-to-parse Query Language
+SQL, First Class Tables, Sets, Less Weirdness, Easier-to-parse Query Language